 Backup camera prep usually means there’s a plate to mount the camera and electrical lines run for power and video, making camera installation a much easier process.
 Simply purchase the camera and have a Camping World technician install it for you.

 Some systems will let you run the camera even while traveling forward.
 This lets you keep an eye on traffic and can make changing lanes easier as you travel.

 A Power Tongue Jack

 For decades, this was done with a hand crank.
-Not exactly what you want to be doing after hours on the road.
+You might think cranking a jack isn’t a big deal now, but you’ll be surprised at how exhausting this simple task can get.
+It’s not exactly what you want to be doing after hours on the road.

 Power Stabilizing Jacks

 Stabilizing jacks keep a Travel Trailer from rocking back and forth when at the campsite.
 This travel trailer feature is standard in campsite setup process and many times it is still done with a hand crank, or at times a power drill.